Fowler Avenue Connection

 Preserve Our Path

-by Windy Esperti, almost 3 years ago
+by Windy Esperti, over 3 years ago

 For years we have walked our dog, met neighbors, viewed wildlife, and enjoyed the peace and tranquility of the Cascade Neighborhood Walking Path.
 Our family has walked the dog to the ponds, taken trips to the mall and grocery store, as well as the ball fields.
 We've had pheasant, owls, deer, bear, and multitudes of other wildlife in our backyard and on the path.